alex-lpnu/lpnu_devops_course/lab_2/README.md

 2. Installed **requests** and **ntplib** libraries with their dependencies using `pipenv install requests ntplib`.
 3. Created app.py script from given source.
 The result of execution is error message, if no URL provided, or UTC time, parsed from JSON.
 To expolore result of execution `python3 app.py` in virtual environment was used.
 4. Installed **pytest** using `pipenv install pytest`.
+5. Run unit tests with `pytest tests/tests.py`.
+All tests has passed.